UKTV: Home

 Home was one of the original three UKTV network channels, launching on 1 November 1997 as UK Style.
 The channel broadcast home improvement, food, DIY and gardening programmes that are a combination of internally produced shows and repeats of shows mainly from the BBC archive.
 Eventually, the food programmes were moved onto an offshoot network named UK Food (Good Food) in November 2001, and the gardening programmes followed suit onto UKTV Style Gardens in February 2005.
 It was rebranded as UKTV Style in March 2004, and eventually the channel was rebranded as Home in April 2009.

 On 1 March 2016, Home became a free-to-air network as it launched on Freeview.

-Following the split of the UKTV network from BBC Studios and Discovery, Inc. on 1 April 2019, Discovery took over control of Home, and in June, Discovery announced that the channel would be rebranded under their HGTV brand, with the channel rebranding as such on 21 January 2020.
+Following the split of the UKTV network from BBC Studios and Discovery on 1 April 2019, Discovery took over control of Home, and in June, Discovery announced that the channel would be rebranded under their HGTV brand, with the channel rebranding as such on 21 January 2020.

+Eventually, Warner Bros.
+Discovery closed HGTV on 13th January 2026, nearly six years after its rebrand from Home.
+HGTV's former programming moved to Really and its channel slot on Freeview and Freesat was taken by TLC.